vpon-sdk/vpon-sdk.github.io/en/web/web-adhesion-banner.en.md

 # Setups
 ---
-Just like the setups in original banner, you should insert the following snippet of code directly after the opening <body> tag on each page you want to load it. <strong>The biggest difference</strong> between the original one & adhesive is that the latter includes a new attribute : <strong>vpon_ad_isBottom</strong>.
-The banner will be  positioned to the bottom of the device display while this new attribute’s value is <strong>true</strong>.
+Just like the setups in original banner, you should insert the following snippet of code directly after the opening <body> tag on each page you want to load it. <strong>The biggest difference</strong> between the original one & adhesive is that the latter includes a new attribute : <strong>vpon_ad_adhesion</strong>.
+The banner will be positioned to the top of the device display while this new attribute’s value is <strong>top</strong>, and it will be positioned to the bottom if the attribute's value is <strong>bottom</strong>.